Kreyren/wng/README.md

 ### Publish your library

-Create a github repository in your project, library files have to be in a `lib/` folder
+Create a repository on GitHub, BitBucket or GitLab with your project, library files have to be in a `lib/` folder